ferhanture/WikiBitext/README.md

 ---------------------------------

-`interwiki-links.en2de` : docnos of all English articles corresponding to any of the 1064 German sample articles, as suggested by Wikipedia interwiki links (at most 1 for each German article)
+`interwiki-links.en2de` : docnos of all English articles similar to any of the 1064 German sample articles, as suggested by Wikipedia interwiki links (at most 1 for each German article)

 ( format: [English docno]\t[German docno] )